COVID-19 vaccination rate could be higher than reported: MoFE - The Scoop

 BANDAR SERI BEGAWAN – Brunei’s COVID-19 vaccination rate may be higher than reported in official records as the country’s total population has declined this year, the second minister of finance and economy said on Saturday.

-YB Dato Seri Setia Dr Hj Mohd Amin Liew Abdullah said the share of people who received two jabs could be around 50 percent, with about 77 percent having taken at least one vaccine dose.
+YB Dato Dr Hj Mohd Amin Liew Abdullah said the share of people who received two jabs could be around 50 percent, with about 77 percent having taken at least one vaccine dose.

 In the health ministry’s latest vaccination figures, 71.6 percent of the population has received at least one vaccine dose and 46 percent is fully vaccinated.